WildCoLab/WildCo_Single_Site_Exploration/README.md

 ## Subset to "independent" data based a threshold you provide

-## Output analysis ready matrices of detections at total, monthly and weekly tiemscales
+## Output 'analysis ready' matrices of detections at total, monthly and weekly timescales